lightenna/thinkope/services/datasources/local/README.md

-# Thinkope
+# Thinkhope
 Thinking, syncopated

 ## Local source
-This is microservice that exposes a local datasource to the Thinkope app.
+This is microservice that exposes a local datasource to the Thinkhope app.

 ## Getting started
 ```